"Jordi Savall conjures joy out of misery in an ambitiously conceived evening."—Limelight

 Sat, Nov 3, 2018, 3pm

 The Journeys of Belonging.
 Jordi Savall's Routes of Slavery program pays tribute to the enormous contributions of enslaved Africans to world culture.
 This far-ranging public forum includes an artist talk with Savall, musical activity led by vocalist Melanie DeMore, and a panel discussion informed by the Haas Institute's Othering and Belonging framework.
 The conversation will focus on how outsider/subversive culture becomes part of the public sphere; how music can help people understand each other; and how, in the words of Jordi Savall, "What we share is more important than what divides us."
-A 2018/19 Season Berkeley RADICAL Citizenship event.
 Free and open to the public.
+RSVP appreciated but not required.

 Sat, Nov 3, 2018, 10pm